TurkiMA/Predict-Car-Prices-Linear-Regression-and-Web-Scraping/README.md

 # Project Proposal#2:

+## Goal:

-Building a model to predict car price by importing large data from a car sales website and available csv data sets online.
-By using statistics and probability analysis with linear regression and converting nonnumeric values such as color of car to 0 or 1.
-The datasets will be obtained by applying web scraping from an American car sales website, we also might add data sets from Kaggle as well.
-The tools that will be used is python, pandas numPy, seaborn, matplotlib, sqlalchemy , Statsmodels.api, statsmodels.formula.api patsy and sklearn.
+Building a model to predict car price by importing large data from carvago.com.While using statistics and probability analysis with linear regression and converting non-numeric values such as fuel type of car to dummy variables.

+## Data Description:

+The datasets will be obtained by applying web scraping from a car sales website which is https://carvago.com/ , we also might add data sets from Kaggle as well.

+## Tools:

+•Jupyter Notebook
+•Statsmodels.api
+•SQLAlchemy
+•Seaborn
+•Statsmodels.formula.api
+•Matplotlib
+•Numpy
+•Pandas
+•Sklearn
+•Patsy